 You see firsthand the explosion of wealth at the tippy-top.
 It really doesn’t help that you have to spend your days kissing up to the oligarchs and their foundations to finance your research, exhibition or favorite cause.

 And right there he touches on precisely why a hitherto unknown economist named Thomas Piketty is taking the beautiful people by storm.
 The people writing at the NYTimes, teaching at big state universities and carrying bags for elected officials have grown resentful of their masters.
-They look around at lottery winners like Mark Zuckerberg and wonder why he gets to live like an 18th century French royal, while they toil in his fields, so to speak.
+They look around at lottery winners like Mark Zuckerberg and wonder why he gets to live like an 18th century French royal, while they toil in his fields.
 After all, they went to an Ivy League college too.

 Obama declared inequality as “the defining issue of our time.”
 Obama is a spokesman, so he is a useful indicator about what vexes these people.
 His writers and teleprompter operators are members of the managerial class.
 What’s important to them will eventually turn up in one his carefully choreographed speeches.
 With an election coming and the Left on its heels, it is a safe bet they will be pounding this drum for the rest of the year in an effort to change the subject.

 There may be something else going on here.
 If you look back at the last fifteen years, the period of this last Great Awakening of Progressive fanaticism, they don’t have a whole lot to show for themselves.
 In the 2000’s, it was mostly an extended tantrum about the unlettered rubes of the Bush administration.
 The Obama years have been a big disappointment to the Left.
 The great dreams of 2008 have been boiled down to one major initiative, health care, which has been a terrible flop.